 - Emergency resuscitation and respiratory support

-No antivenin is available
+No antivenin is available for cone shell stings.

 The sea urchin is an echinoderm.
 It is a common source of puncture wounds because the individual often inadvertently steps on it.
 Local irritation is caused by embedded spines, which are often hidden by pigment release in the skin.
 Sea urchins are usually non-venomous, though some are capable of delivering toxin.